PwaDesu/Naka/README.md

 ### Config.selectionChannel

-The "selection channel" is a channel meant solely to select self-assignable roles, if you put a channel ID there, every message, except messages from the bot itself, will be deleted
+The "selection channel" is a channel meant solely to select self-assignable roles, if you put a channel ID there, every message in this channel, except messages from the bot itself, will be deleted

 #### Getting roles IDs